Mamun104/Android_AppAutomationTesting/README.md

 ### What is Appium

-ppium is an open-source automation mobile testing tool, which is used to test the application.
+Appium is an open-source automation mobile testing tool, which is used to test the application.
 It is developed and supported by Sauce Labs to automate native and hybrid mobile apps.
 It is a cross-platform mobile automation tool, which means that it allows the same test to be run on multiple platforms.
 Multiple devices can be easily tested by Appium in parallel.

 In today's development area, the demand for mobile applications is high.
 Currently, people are converting their websites into mobile apps.
 Therefore, it is very important to know about mobile software automation testing technology and also stay connected with new technology.
 Appium is a mobile application testing tool that is currently trending in Mobile Automation Testing Technology.